 Academic Leaders Start Here

 Since graduating Cohort 1 in 2005, the Academic Leadership Fellows Program has supported and contributed to the development of leaders in academic pharmacy and higher education.
-The program is intended to provide the opportunity for individuals to learn leadership theory as well as understand and expand upon the Fellow’s strengths.
-ALFP allows participants to expand relationships with peers and colleagues within their institution as well as other institutions and organizations.
+The program is intended to provide the opportunity for individuals to learn leadership theory, gain leadership skills, understand leadership strengths, and develop a personal leadership style to apply in pharmacy and higher education.
+ALFP allows participants to expand their professional network across the AACP academy.

 Fellows commence their leadership path with an understanding of personal potential, talent and leadership strengths, and skills and management tools to more successfully engage in their responsibilities.